 For the Christian I think the preacher really needs to examine the value of contemplating heaven.
 Asking a sinner to contemplate heaven can be an act of pure and vicious law.
 Heaven's perfect attributes can be the white backdrop against which our sinful stain shows up all the more distinctly.
 When we speak of heaven's perfection the terrorized conscience can come to the conclusion that I don't belong there and have no hope of ever getting there.
 This is especially true of the last lines of this text when John tells us that nothing false will enter therein.
+Who doesn't gulp a little when he hears that?
+If you don't, you might be really good at lying to yourself.

 But there is also a gospel way to do this.
-In a sense it gives the hearer vision.
+In a sense it gives the hearer vision and a hopeful expectation.
 This preaching of heaven sets their eyes on things above and when attached to the wholesome promise that this is where Jesus brings us, Christ gives us hope and peace and inexpressible joy in that contemplation.

 Behind the altar at my second parish was a wonderful window.
 Its colors were incredibly bright and vibrant.
 But what I loved most about it was that it had no meaning other than beauty.
 It had been the bottom third of a massive stairway window in a sugar baron's mansion in San Francisco and had been built in the late 1800's when Tiffany was revolutionizing stained glass in North America.
 There was no symbol embedded in the window, there was no message or meaning to it.
 But when you looked toward that altar and the sacrament which was on it, when you looked through that altar and those elements, you saw something which existed solely because it was beautiful.
-When I went back to visit a few years ago, I was saddened to see that they had been bothered by this and placed a large cross over the window.
-It was still there, beautiful behind the cross, but we apparently needed the message imposed over the beauty.
+When I went back to visit a few years ago, I was saddened to see that they had been bothered by this lack of clear symoblism and placed a large cross over the window.
+The window was still there, beautiful behind the cross, but we apparently needed the message imposed over the beauty.
 I am not sure that I agree.

-Our age and culture have largely forgotten the whole concept of beauty.
+Our age and culture have largely forgotten the whole concept of beauty and as a result we have lost the ability to contemplate it.
+I find myself churning through museums sometimes, in some misguided attempt to see as much as I can.
+I need to slow down and sit in front of a painting and drink it all in.
+Better to see a couple or three of them in a visit and come back, than to have skimmed the whole collection.
 We live in a utilitarian age when poetry is a dying art and children's books are filled with the miserable morality of Barney and his ilk.
-As long as it promotes some sort of virtue, you can publish insipid trash.
-But to be beautiful simply to be beautiful is hard to imagine.
+As long as it promotes some sort of agreed upon virtue like diversity and inclusion, you can publish insipid trash.
+But to be beautiful simply to be beautiful is hard to imagine and even harder to market.
 This affects even our churches and the art which covers our bulletins or the things we put in our chancels.
 It has to have some message in order to sell it to folks.
 But God simply is beautiful and his heaven is too.